nulib-ds/dsgn-106/2-foundations-of-technical-and-professional-communication/2-foundations-of-technical-and-professional-communication-2.md

 ![Figure 7](photos/7.jpg)

-*Figure 5.1, Diagram of Design Thinking for Social Justice Process*
+*Figure 5.1.
+Diagram of Design Thinking for Social Justice Process.*

 *Chapter 7 Introduction to Design Equity* tells us that design thinking can be used as a tool for equity and social justice and provides the above schematic as a way to think about a design process that works toward equity and social justice.
 In this chapter we will think about how design and technical and professional communication work together to achieve, as best as possible, these goals.
 We will define social justice as "critical reflection and action that promotes agency for the marginalized and disempowered" [^11].